-On some days, this blog takes a brave stand and encourages its gentle readers (or as I prefer to call them, Internet Strangers) to visit a place that a little obscure, a touch hidden, a wee bit off the beaten track.
+Greetings Internet Stranger and welcome to a perfect 24 hours in Tokyo!
+On some days, this blog takes a brave stand and encourages its gentle readers to visit a place that a little obscure, a touch hidden, a wee bit off the beaten track.
 But that day is not today.
 Today is the day I present 24 hours in Tokyo.

 24 Hours in Tokyo